 No Pokémon Go for iPhone 5 or 5C

-Niantic is officially ending support for the game on devices which can't be updated to iOS 11.
+Niantic has officially ended support for the game on devices which can't be updated to iOS 11.
 That means iPhone 5 and 5C (and all previous 32-bit models).

 If you play on an iPad, it means the game will work only on iPad Air or later, and iPad mini 2 onwards.
 The full list of affected devices is here.